Jacqui McQueen: Departure

+Brief return

+On 27 November 2023, it was confirmed that Cooper would reprise her role as Jacqui for one episode.
+Cooper made her return on 7 December 2023.

 Storylines

+2006–2013

-Jacqui arrives home on a tag after being released from prison and hoards money for gangster, Davey, but her half-sister Carmel McQueen (Gemma Merna) steals the money to buy breast implants.
+Jacqui arrives home on a tag after being released from prison and believes Russ Owen (Stuart Manning) is burgling the family home.
+She hoards money for gangster, Davey, but her half-sister Carmel McQueen (Gemma Merna) steals the money to buy breast implants.
 Mercedes McQueen (Jennifer Metcalfe) finds the money to repay Davey but there is still not enough so Jacqui promises to do him a favour one day.

 Jacqui meets divorcee Tony Hutchinson (Nick Pickard) and an attraction igniting, they have sex.
 Tony goes away on holiday and starts a relationship with Jacqui on his return.
 Jacqui violates her prison tag after staying at Tony's house overnight so she is sent back to prison.
 Sadly, Tony is forced to dump her because he cannot handle the pressure.
 Jacqui befriends Becca Dean (Ali Bastian) but Becca is later killed by another prisoner and Jacqui is devastated.
 Jacqui decides to make something of herself, not wanting to waste her life and is reunited with Tony and Davey returns with the favour.
 He forces Jacqui to marry Aleksander Malota (Jon Lolis).
 Jacqui and Aleksander manage to convince an immigration officer that their romance is genuine and they are married but Jacqui continues her affair with Tony secretly.
 The family uncover the truth about the marriage when Carmel and Aleksander's affair is revealed.
 Jacqui admits she married Aleksander to pay off her debt to Davey and is seeing Tony.
 Myra McQueen (Nicole Barber-Lane) is furious and orders Jacqui, Aleksander and Carmel to leave the house.
 Jacqui announces her pregnancy; Tony initially does not want the child, fearing that it may die like his previous child and their dreams are shattered when Jacqui miscarries and is left unable to have children of her own.
 Tony attacks Aleksander violently as he blames Aleksander as he cannot grieve for his baby publicly.
 Tony announces to the people in The Dog that the baby was his, not Aleksander and Jacqui asks Aleksander to return to Albania so she can live her life and he agrees.
 Carmel is shocked to discover Aleksander is leaving, leaving Carmel devastated.
 Depressed, Jacqui returns to her old habit of shoplifting, so Neville Ashworth (Jim Millea) gets her locked up for the night.